srcmaxim/srcmaxim.github.io/content/posts/approaches-that-are-used-for-event-driven-apps.md

 Kafka producer can be used to compress messages.
 If the original message is XML, there’s a good chance that the compressed message will not be very large at all.
 Use compression.codec and compressed.topics configuration parameters in the producer to enable compression.
 GZip and Snappy are both supported.

-Also you need to know how exactly you need to store your data. :
+In addition, you need to know how exactly you need to store your data:

-- if S3 versionining is enabled and files are stored with versions use MD5 hash alongside S3 key name for event, so you will receive exactly the same file as you saved in S3.
+- if S3 versioning is enabled, and files are stored with versions use MD5 hash alongside S3 key name for event, you will receive exactly the same file as you saved in S3.
 That's because S3 has eventual consistency for PUTs of existing files.
-- if random files are stored you don't have to store MD5 hash in event
+- if random files are stored, you don't have to store MD5 hash in event

 Handling transactions for S3 writes can be archived in 2 ways:
-- write AWS Lambda that is trigerred upon receiving `S3:write` event
+- write AWS Lambda that is triggered upon receiving `S3:write` event
-- commit Kafka event after receiveing 200 OK from S3
+- commit Kafka event after receiving 200 OK from S3

 Handling transactions for S3 file processing.
 Reading and writing files to Kafka in one transaction can slow down your pipeline significantly.
 Better approach is to use [AWS Step Function](https://aws.amazon.com/step-functions) for handling S3 file processing.
-Generally it's more scalable solution.
+Generally it's a more scalable solution.

-AWS Step Functions makes it easy to sequence AWS Lambda functions and multiple AWS services.
+AWS Step Function makes it easy to sequence AWS Lambda functions and multiple AWS services.
 You can create and run a series of checkpointed and event-driven workflows that maintain the application state.
 The output of one step acts as an input to the next.
 Each step in your application executes in order.